Website Woodmansterne School

 Woodmansterne has a diverse and vibrant community and as a school we benefit from a rich variety of cultures and traditions.
 As a growing school, we are looking to extend our team further and employ exceptional staff who share our values and determination to ensure that Woodmansterne pupils receive a first-class education.

-We are looking for an IT Technician who can:
+We are looking for an individual who: